 Canadian Red Cross increased its commitment to support individuals and families with the $20 million in new donations coming in during the 3 months.
 This will likely be through support in rebuilding homes.
 This work will be through Canadian Red Cross's “collaboration with experts in the area of clean-up, repair and rehabilitation of homes”.
+The likely experts are Mennonite Disaster Services, Samaritan's Purse and Habitat for Humanity Wood Buffalo.
 No specific dollar amount has been committed to this area.
 The Fort McMurray fire destroyed 2,400 homes.

 Local charities and community groups: $1.5 million to 21 local organizations during this recovery period (average grant size $71,000) including reimbursing charities that provided emergency housing during the disaster evacuation period.

 - Included in this funding category is an undisclosed amount to Alberta Teachers Association to help teachers restock classroom materials that were damaged in the fire.
 This provided classroom supplies to 7,100 students.

 - To date, Canadian Red Cross has granted $7 million of its $50 million commitment made in June 2016 – 14%.

 Small businesses: $1.5 million Canadian Red Cross provided 3,296 small businesses with emergency financial aid.
 Total small business support to date is $3.4 million out of a promised $27.4 million – 12% of the commitment.

 $1.3 million (estimated) in Canadian Red Cross fundraising costs and future preparedness.
 This figure is based CRC's statement that fundraising costs not exceed 5% of donations, and future preparedness is 1.5% of total revenues.
 Actual allocations have not yet been disclosed.

 Please feel free to contact me with any questions.